Lab 3: Introduction to Python, Part III¶

 Now do the same, but in reverse.

-that, given a string of capital letters message
+"""Returns the number given a string of letters.

 >>> str_to_int26('CAT')